AmagiNet/Amagi/README.md

 Project on building a global free mesh network AMAGI - class I

 AMAGI class I : All the devices connected

+    - Free Devices
         - are free hardware running
         - have a free operative system running
         - have free software apps running
         - are connected to a free network

-    - send opendata to an Amagi Server (AMAGI Data Protocol)
+    - Send Opendata to an Amagi Server (AMAGI Data Protocol) -IMALIVE Data Packet

 - Free devices sending opendata
 Devices List :